Frequently Asked Questions

 - Remember, if you’re having trouble with precise positioning of the video, you can often slow down the video playback speed.
 From the Options menu, select Program Settings.
 Select the Transcriber Settings tab, then move the Video Playback Speed slider to the desired position.

 What video and audio formats does Transana support?

-Transana 3.00 supports MPEG-1, MPEG-2, most AVI video, QuickTime MOV, MP4, and M4V formats, as well as MP3, WAV, and AAC audio on both Windows and OS X. Windows Media Video, WMV, and Windows Media Audio, WMA, formats are supported on Windows only.
+Transana 3.00 and later supports MPEG-1, MPEG-2, most AVI video, QuickTime MOV, MP4, and M4V formats, as well as MP3, WAV, and AAC audio on both Windows and OS X. Windows Media Video, WMV, and Windows Media Audio, WMA, formats are supported on Windows only.
 Older versions of Transana may or may not not support all of those formats.

 Starting with Transana 2.50, Transana includes a Media Conversion tool.
 If your video doesn’t work with Transana, try converting it, as described in the Media Conversion ScreenCast.
 This often solves the problem.

 Transana might also work with additional formats.
 There are two issues.

 First, does the media file play in the media player Transana will use?
 On OS X, Transana will use the QuickTime player for all formats.
 On Windows, Transana will use the QuickTime player for *.mov, *.mp4, and *.m4v video files and will use Windows Media Player for other media formats.
 If the media file will not play in the media player, it won’t work in Transana without conversion or the installation of the appropriate video and codecs.

 (NOTE: Apple recently announced that it is ending support for QuickTime for Windows, but Transana’s ability to support *.mov and *.m4v files depends on the QuickTime player being available. *.mp4 files can be played through Windows Media Player.